-The two are NOT interchangeable and whilst position, speed and depth data can also be sent at 38400Bd, AIS cannot be sent at 4800Bd.
+The two are NOT interchangeable and whilst position, speed and depth data can also be sent at 38400Bd, AIS cannot normally be sent at 4800Bd.

 Interconnecting equipment is thus simply a case of joining the equipment together with a multi-core cable (usually 3-core) ensuring the colours of the wires are correct (different manufacturers use different colours for OUT+/TX+/B etc.

-You should note that most Garmin (and some older Raymarine and Standard Horizon) Chartplotters use a slightly different interface to everyone else and some equipment (e.g. Quark AIS Receivers) may need and Interface Board to operate correctly.
+You should note that most Garmin (and some older Raymarine and Standard Horizon) Chartplotters use a slightly different interface to everyone else and some equipment (e.g. Quark AIS Receivers) may need an Interface Board to operate correctly.